Dr.Web Management Web Interface

 Accessing the Web Interface

-To access the web interface, type in the address bar of your browser the following address:
+To access the web interface, type the following address in the address bar of your browser:

-where <host_with_drweb> is the IP address or the name of the host where Dr.Web for UNIX Mail Servers operates with the Dr.Web HTTPD web interface server, and <port> is the port (on this host) which Dr.Web HTTPD is listening on.
-To access Dr.Web for UNIX Mail Servers component which operates on the local host, use IP address 127.0.0.1 or the name localhost.
-By default, the <port> is 4443.
+where <drweb_host> is the IP address or the name of the host on which Dr.Web Mail Security Suite including the Dr.Web HTTPD web interface server operates, and <port> is the port (on this host) listened by Dr.Web HTTPD.
+To access components of Dr.Web Mail Security Suite running on the local host, use the IP address 127.0.0.1 or the name localhost.
+By default, the port is 4443.

-Thus, to access the web interface on the local host by default, enter the following URL in the browser address bar:
+Thus, to access the web interface on the local host by default, use the following URL:

 https://127.0.0.1:4443/

-After the connection to the managing server is established, the startup page opens and displays the authentication form.
-To access management functions, fill in the authentication form by specifying the login and password of a user who has administrative privileges on the host where Dr.Web for UNIX Mail Servers operates.
+After the connection to the management server is established, the startup page opens and displays the authentication form.
+To access management functions, fill in the authentication form by specifying the login and password of a user who has administrative privileges on the host on which Dr.Web Mail Security Suite operates.

-If you need, you can provide the authorization on the web interface using a personal user certificate.
+If needed, you can provide authorization via the web interface using a personal user certificate.
 To do so:

 1.Create a personal certificate signed by a certificate authority certificate.

-2.Import the signed certificate as a user authorization certificate in the browser that is used to connect to the web interface for management.
+2.Import the signed certificate as a user authorization certificate in the browser that is used to connect to the management web interface.

-3.In the Dr.Web HTTPD settings (parameter AdminSslCA), specify a path to the certificate authority certificate that signs your personal certificate.
+3.In the Dr.Web HTTPD settings (the AdminSslCA parameter), specify a path to the certificate authority certificate used to sign your personal certificate.

-If you use a personal user certificate for the authorization on the web interface, the authorization form does not appear, the user is authorized as root.
+If you use a personal user certificate to authorize on the web interface, the authorization form does not appear, and the user is authorized as root.

 Main Menu

-In the left pane of the web interface, which appears once you have successfully passed authentication, there is a main menu, the items in which allow you to do the following:
+In the left pane of the web interface, which appears once you have successfully passed authentication, there is a main menu with the following items:

-Main opens the main page which displays the full list of installed components of Dr.Web for UNIX Mail Servers and their status.
+Main—open the main page that displays the list of installed components of Dr.Web Mail Security Suite and their status.

-Threats opens a page which displays all the threats detected on the server.
-In this section, you can manage these detected threats (for example, move infected objects to quarantine, rescan, cure or delete detected malicious objects).
+Threats—open a page that displays all threats detected on the server.
+In this section, you can manage detected threats, for example, quarantine infected objects, rescan, cure or delete malicious objects.

-Settings opens a page with the component settings of Dr.Web for UNIX Mail Servers installed on the server.
+Settings—open a page with settings of Dr.Web Mail Security Suite components installed on the server.

-Information opens a page that shows brief information about the version of this web interface and about the state of virus databases.
+Information—open a page that displays brief information about the version of this web interface and about the state of the virus databases.

-Help opens a new browser tab with help information on the Dr.Web for UNIX products.
+Help—open a new browser tab with the help information on Dr.Web for UNIX products.

-Password for attached archive with threats displays a panel for password restoration of archives containing unwanted email message attachments with signs of spam, attached infected files and parts of the email message with unwanted URL.
+Password for attached archive with threats—display a panel for recovery of passwords for archives containing unwanted email message attachments with signs of spam, attached infected files and parts of email messages with unwanted URLs.

-Scan File displays a panel for quick file scanning, which will stay available on top of any opened page of the web interface until you close this panel.
+Scan File—display a panel for quick file scanning, which will stay available on top of any opened page of the web interface until you close this panel.

-Log Out ends the current web interface session (not available for authentication with user's personal certificate).
+Log Out—end the current management web interface session (unavailable if the authentication with a user personal certificate is used).